ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Partly cloudy, with a low around 47.
-South southwest wind 10 to 14 mph, with gusts as high as 21 mph.<br></div>
+         <h3>Overnight</h3>Mostly clear, with a low around 47.
+South southwest wind 7 to 13 mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of rain showers after 1pm.
 Mostly sunny.
 High near 72, with temperatures falling to around 70 in the afternoon.
 South
-         southwest wind 14 to 20 mph, with gusts as high as 30 mph.
+         southwest wind 13 to 20 mph, with gusts as high as 30 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">